Vik-Geerawor/jinja_templates/README.md

 # Jinja Templating Tutorial

-This is a simple demonstration on how to use jinja templates which is extensively used in Django and Flask.
+This is a simple demonstration on jinja templates which is extensively used in Django and Flask.
 Hope you enjoy it.

 ## License 🔑